delan/www.azabani.com/_posts/2014-11-08-depression.md

 over three years. [^2] Although I haven't taken it for about a month now, perhaps I'll never know whether or not it was a contributing factor.

+Some may suggest that I'm simply burned out.
+I'm not sure that this is the case, because I don't see my set of responsibilities as ever having been particularly large.
+Whenever I felt stressed, it was a natural consequence of procrastination, which in turn appears to have been caused by my total apathetic lethargy.
+Thus I continue to search for a cause.

+## Coda

+It's far too early to say that I have a planned route out of this deep well, and as it stands I'm still trapped here.
+Writing this entailed a significant amount of effort, as it involved asking myself some serious questions which I neglected to think about in the past.

+I don't want to become *that guy* to whom you feel obliged to extend a hand, because you fear that it would be the end of me if you don't; it will not.
+This is merely a medium through which I can begin to sort my thoughts as the first step towards tackling my own instance of depression.
+Hopefully what I've written may provide you with some value.

 ## References

 Australian Bureau of Statistics.
 (2008). *National Survey of Mental Health and